danstarns/env.gql/README.md

 ```

 # Motivation
-Fed-up of not knowing what config to pass to your server?
+Fed up of not knowing what config to pass to a server?
 Use GraphQL to explain and validate your environment variables.
 Never see `cannot connect to 'undefined'` again 🎉

 ## Inspiration
 1. [GraphQL](https://www.npmjs.com/package/graphql)